Techgrounds-Cloud-9/cloud-9-karimtouzani24/03_Cloud_1/AWS_12_WAF.md

     - Stop guessing capacity
     - Manage change in automation

 Performance Efficiency Pillar

+The Performance Efficiency pillar refers to using computing resources efficiently while meeting system requirements.
+At the same time, it is important to maintain that efficiency as demand fluctuates and technologies evolve

 • The ability to use computing resources efficiently to meet system requirements, and to maintain that efficiency as demand changes and technologies evolve

 • Best practices for performance efficiency:
     - Democratize advanced technologies
     - Go global in minutes